Article

 Feb 2026Washington, D.C.HSI sends "notice of suspect documents" letters to D.C. restaurants following May 2025 I-9 inspectionsAt least 131 workers lost employment at multiple restaurants

 Jan–Mar 2026Shakopee, MNThree ICE visits to D.R.
-Horton construction sitesWorkers reported being questioned; investigation ongoing
+Horton construction sitesWorkers reported being questioning; investigation ongoing

 Jan 2026El Paso, TXConstruction site worksite operation38 workers arrested